Brandawg93/homebridge-fordpass/README.md

 - "Hey siri, what is the fuel level of my fusion?"

 ## Donate to Support homebridge-fordpass
 This plugin was made with you in mind.
-If you would like to show your appreciation for its continued development, please consider making [a small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=CEYYGVB7ZZ764&item_name=homebridge-fordpass&currency_code=USD&source=url).
+If you would like to show your appreciation for its continued development, please consider [sponsoring me on Github](https://github.com/sponsors/Brandawg93).

 <sub><sup>**Disclaimer:** This plugin and its contributers are not affiliated with Ford Motor Company in any way.</sub></sup>